seekehr/seekehr/README.md

 ## 🛠️ Tech Stack

-- **Frontend**: React, TypeScript, Tailwind CSS, Bootstrap
+- **Frontend**: React, TypeScript, Tailwind CSS
-- **Backend/System software languages**: PHP, TypeScript, Golang, C++ (and a bit of Python :D)
+- **Backend/System software languages**: PHP, TypeScript, Golang, C++
-- **Backend Frameworks:** Laravel, Express, NestJS, CakePHP, grammy for Telegram bots and PocketMine-MP plugins development too
+- **Backend Frameworks:** Laravel, Express, grammy for Telegram bots
-- **Database**: MySQL
+- **Database**: MySQL, PostgreSQL
-- **Systems & Tools**: Docker, WMI, Git, Bash, Linux
+- **Tools**: Docker, WMI, Git, Bash, Linux (Xubuntu/Arch)
-- **Other**: Web scraping, API integrations, system automation

 ## 🧑‍💼 Experience

-With over 5 years of experience in full-stack development and systems programming, I've worked on a variety of projects ranging from small startups to corporate applications.
-My expertise spans building scalable web applications and developing tools for system automation and data collection.

-I specialize in both application development and system-level programming, combining a solid understanding of software engineering with low-level system knowledge.
-And I like tea more than coffee.
+I've been working on passion projects since I was like 11, so it's been a while for sure.
+I wouldn't count that time period as 'experience' necessarily though, as it's not something I'd like to be shown on my portfolio.
+As such, I began taking coding very seriously from 2023 onwards, as a potential means of livelihood and as a passion of mine (I may be masochistic xD), and have worked on multiple projects applicable to the real world these past 2 or so years, and have worked with several companies (including LunarProxy and twine2, a dating app startup) to work on my experience and professionalism.
+In summary, I got you.

 ## 🚀 Projects
 [View my project here](https://seekehr.github.io/projects.html)